 Using a reusable tea bag or tea ball, immerse the loose dried herbs into boiling water and allow to steep for 5-10 minutes, preferably covered, in order to release the maximum amount of herbal goodness.
 Some herbal tea can carry a strong flavor.
 We recommend organic honey as a sweetener which preserves the beneficial herbal compounds.

 2-4 mL up to 4 times per day.

 Some herbal tinctures can have a strong flavor on their own.
 Adding your tincture to a glass of 6-8oz of water is one easy way to help, should you wish to dilute the flavor.

 It is important to remember that some bodies may react differently than others when using herbal products.
 Our recommended usage amounts are designed to be an average dosage only.
 If you have specific concerns about the usage amount or interaction with other medication, please consult with your doctor or health care practitioner prior to using our products.

 We recommend consulting with your practitioner if you are pregnant, or plan to become pregnant, or if you are using any other medications.
-Please consult with a medical professional if you are on or have taken and antidepressant or sleep-aide type pharmaceuticals or supplements, as Saint John's Wort may affect their potency and absorption.
-Photosensitivity may be possible, especially in fair skinned people.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.